EML80A Mesh Data Sheet

 Notes

 - Good care should be taken when making the design of any DHT rectifier.
-It must be prevented to have strong current peaks, through the first capacitor, because consequently this flows through the tube anode, and transformer windings as well.
-The transformer will produce mechanical hum by this, most specially if there is no such thing as windings symmetry by design, or if the windings copper resistance is choosen too low.
-(Which is a bad tranformer design error).
-The transformer becomes noisy, and also the tube will suffer.
+Strong current peaks must be prevented through the first capacitor, because consequently this flows through the tube anode, and transformer windings as well.
+The transformer will produce mechanical hum, if there is no mechanical windings symmetry. (such as one layer simply wound over the other).
+Also hum can occur, when the copper resistance is chosen too low.
+Such errors will make the transformer noisy, and it is not good for the tube also.
 For this reason, the first capacitor (C1) should never be larger than stated in this data sheet.
-Although it sometimes seems to work 'better', exceeding the capacitor value is a wrong thing to do

-- Mechanical transformer hum, and also tube current peaks are greatly reduced by a smaller capacitor value.
+- Power supply hum is greatly reduced by a smaller capacitor value.
 In order to achieve the same amount of filtering, simply increase the choke value accordingly.
-Although it is clear, higher capacitor values come at lower cost than high value chokes, working with a smaller capacitor and larger choke, is always better.
+Although it is clear, larger capacitors come at lower cost than larger chokes, working with a small capacitor and large choke, is always better.
 The result will be: Lower mechanical transformer hum, less electrical field radiation into the pre-amp, and more lifetime from the rectifier tube.
-This is why we recommend using largest chokes, and actually today these are not overly expensive.
 From Lundahl, high value chokes are achievable at the same price as HiFi capacitors, like from a Mundorf or Black gate.
-So we have to go back to the roots, and use high quality, large value chokes, like in the old days of radio design.
+Going back to the roots, we use high quality, large value chokes, as it was normal in the old days of radio design, when the type 80 tube was invented by RCA.

 - For best ripple suppression, increase the choke to any value you need, or even use an C-L-C-L-C circuit, as also advised in the historical RCA data sheet.
-So we are advising this, same as it was advised almost 100 years ago already.
+We advise this, same as it was advised 100 years ago.

-- Higher capacitor values as the data sheet maximum limit may sometimes be used, yet only at very special conditions.
-This can be the case, if the rectifier is used at siginificant lower voltage and lower current than maximum.
-Though we advise against it, you may see this occaisionally.
-This is however often wrong, if not done without carefull measurements, proving peak current is within range.
+- Higher capacitor values as the data sheet maximum limit, MAY sometimes be used, but only at very special conditions.
+This can be the case, if the rectifier is used at significant lower voltage and lower current than maximum.
+Though we advise against it, you may see this occasionally.
+This is however wrong, if not done without a measurement, proving peak current is within range.
 Moreover there is no real need for this.
-As a rule of thumb, high voltage power supplies are work best with large size chokes, specially at high output current, whereas low voltage power supplies are more conveniently build with larger capacitors.
+As a rule of thumb, high voltage power supplies work better larger chokes, whereas low voltage power supplies work better with larger capacitors.

-- Windings symmetry is needed with HV transformers to prevent hum.
+- Mechanical windings symmetry is needed with HV transformers to avoid hum.
 A HV winding with Cathode Tap, requires most of the time FOUR separated HV windings inside the transformer, which are arranged for the end user as one winding with a Cathode Tap.
 It is remarkable to see, how transformer manufacturers have forgotten this today.
-If simply two windings are layed over each other, the inner winding has smaller copper resistance than the outer.
-With load being not identical this way, a small DC current results, which pre-magnetises the transformer core, and mechenical hum is the result.
-However we have a tube data sheet here, no transformer construction manual, so we can not explain this in more detail.
+If simply two windings are laid over each other, the inner winding has smaller copper resistance than the outer.
+With load being not identical this way, a small DC current results, which pre-magnetises the transformer core, and mechanical hum is the result.
+However we write a tube data sheet here, not a transformer construction manual, so we can not explain this in more detail.